meeshkan/hmt/docs/BUILD.md

 $ meeshkan build --input-file path/to/recordings.jsonl
 ```

 Optionally, you can also specify an output directory using the `--out` flag followed by the path to this directory.
 By default, Meeshkan will build the new OpenAPI specifications in the `specs` directory.
+If you used `meeshkan record` to record your API traffic, the `specs` directory was created automatically.

-> Note: More options for the `meeshkan build` command an be seen by running `meeshkan build --help`.
+> More options for the `meeshkan build` command an be seen by running `meeshkan build --help`.

 ### Building a spec from both recorded traffic and other OpenAPI specs

-To build an OpenAPI spec from recorded HTTP API traffic and other OpenAPI specs, use the `meeshkan build` command with a few extra flags:
+To build an OpenAPI spec from recorded HTTP API traffic and other OpenAPI specs, you can use the `meeshkan build` command with a few extra flags:

 ```
 $ pip install meeshkan # if not installed yet